kenotron/pco-cli/README.md

 Reference code on how to authenticate with the PCO API is here https://github.com/planningcenter/developers

+There are 2 ways to authenticate against the PCO REST API:
+1. via a Personal Access Token (PAT)
+2. as an OAUTH application

+The choice is really up to the use case.
+For example, if we're developing a script that would operate on a single organization (church), then the PAT (1) is a good idea.
+The token is issued as a developer account and can be thought of as a way to impersonate a real user to perform some automation.

+The second way (2) is meant for third party services and applications to provide functionality for many churches.
+These integrations can themselves be products that make use of the PCO API.
+Most of what is needed within a single church probably does NOT need to use this kind of integration.

 # This playground
 There's just a bit of set up to get this playground set up.
 Make sure you have latest node.js setup: